-BRAIN_SENSOR_POD is a MATLAB program which attempts to find patterns in a set of brain sensor data.
+brain_sensor_pod, a MATLAB code which attempts to find patterns in a set of brain sensor data using the proper orthogonal decomposition (POD) method

 We have a 40 x 1500 x 36 array of data, representing readings from 40 sensors, for 1500 time steps, for 36 individuals.